rbind/apreshill/content/blog/2021-07-26-officedown/index.markdown

 |Picture with Caption    |Office Theme |

 You can use any of these as valid `layout`s.
-This is another difference between `rmarkdown::powerpoint_preseentation` which only supports four layouts:
+This is another difference between `rmarkdown::powerpoint_presentation` which only supports four layouts:

 1. Title Slide
 1. Title and Content